Functional Interplay Between FMRP and CDK5 Signaling

 Yue Feng, PhD

-With a $180,000 grant from the FRAXA Research Foundation over 2011-2014, Dr. Yue Feng and Dr. Wenqi Li at Emory University will study CDK5 pathway function and regulation in an effort to break down whether and how CDK5 signaling is affected by the loss of the fragile X protein, FMRP, in the fragile X mouse model.
+With $180,000 in grants from FRAXA Research Foundation over 2011-2014, Dr. Yue Feng and Dr. Wenqi Li studied CDK5 pathway function and regulation, in an effort to determine whether and how CDK5 signaling is affected by loss of the Fragile X protein, FMRP.

 CDK5 plays an important role in synaptic structure and plasticity, and overlaps the function of the Fragile X protein.
 In the brains of mice displaying Fragile X, these CDK5 activators do not function properly.